HumanSignal/label-studio/docs/source/tags/relation.md

 ### Example

-Basic labeling configuration to apply the label "similar" to a relation identified between two labeled regions of text
+Basic labeling configuration to apply the label "similar" to a relation identified between two labeled regions of text.

 ```html
 <View>